seangoogoo/staff-directory/README.md

 1. Clone the repository
 2. Import the database schema from `database/staff_dir.sql`
 3. Configure database connection in `config/database.php`
-4. Set up .htaccess authentication for the admin area
+4. Set up .env file for the authentication of the admin area
 5. Ensure the uploads directory is writable by the web server

-## Directory Structure
+## Folder tree
 The application follows a secure directory structure:

 ```